 Discrimination is treating a person less favourably because of their characteristics than another person without those characteristics.
 Under the Equality Act 2010 it is unlawful to discriminate against someone on grounds of age, sex, race, disability, marital status, religion or beliefs or sexual orientation.
 Claims of discrimination are considered by the County Court.

 We can look at complaints involving discrimination, but we do not act in the same way as a court.
 We do not investigate in the same way as a court, or try to guess what a court might decide in the same case.
 We do not make findings that a provider has discriminated against a student.
 However, we refer to the law and guidance on discrimination to reach a view about what is good practice and to decide whether the provider has acted fairly.

-This means that we will look at whether a provider has properly considered whether its procedures are putting a disabled student at a substantial disadvantage and, if it has not, we might recommend that it does so.
+In the context of disability discrimination, for example, this means that we will look at whether a provider has properly considered whether its procedures are putting a disabled student at a substantial disadvantage and, if it has not, we might recommend that it does so.
 Or if a provider did not make an adjustment the student had reasonably asked for, we might say that the provider had not acted reasonably or that it had not shown that it properly considered its responsibilities under the Equality Act.
 We would stop short of saying that the provider had discriminated against the student.

 This is a complaint that we can look at under our Rules.

 You can find further information about whether or not a complaint is eligible in our Guidance on the Rules.

 The Equality Act 2010 protects people from various forms of discrimination relating to age, sex, race, disability, marital status, religion or beliefs or sexual orientation.
 These are known as "protected characteristics".